Tatai26/Memories-Web-Application/README.md

 This is a complete MERN Project which emphasizes on the following functionalities:

-1.Designed and deployed a secure currency transfer system, allowing seamless transactions among users 2.Learnt how to implement Mongoose transactions for maintaining robust data consistency in database operations 3.Utilized Express routing to enable efficient navigation across various pages.
+1.Designed and deployed a secure currency transfer system, allowing seamless transactions among users.

+2.Learnt how to implement Mongoose transactions for maintaining robust data consistency in database operations.

+3.Utilized Express routing to enable efficient navigation across various pages.
 Utilized JSON Web Tokens (JWT)to guarantee end-to-end user information integrity, enhancing the security of user interactions and data transactions.

 4.Designed and implemented a secure and efficient login and signup mechanism, ensuring a seamless user experience.

 # Getting Started with Create React App